fieldmuseum/EMu-Documentation/README.md

 ### - [Admin Testing Template](https://docs.google.com/document/d/16xxeky2kTEMUM4eW1GPQRQFUvvwUsG-gPhuRFNUWUa0/)
 We use this to document the Admin level review of structural changes as returned to us from Axiell.
 It indicates whether developments to a module have be completed as specified in the corresponding structural changes document or not.
 Once signed off by the Admin team it is returned to Axiell.

+## Project Workflows and Procedure Documents:

+### - [oVert - 3D data and MorphoSource]
+This is the EMu assets archiving workflow for the oVert Project.
+It's aim is to create 3D scans of vertebrate taxa and uses the MorphosOurce platform as the primary host and discovery platform for the media.

 ## Other IT & Data-handling Resources

 - [Using Awk and R to parse large datasets](https://livefreeordichotomize.com/2019/06/04/using_awk_and_r_to_parse_25tb/)